otaviojava/jcassandra-book/02-cassandra.md

 Cassandra is a NoSQL database oriented to the column family that was born to solve problems with applications that need to operate with gigantic data loads, besides being able to scale with great ease.
 It was born on facebook and today has been used intensively by companies of the most varied sizes, such as Netflix, Twitter, Instagram, HP, IBM, among many others.

-An important factor worth mentioning is its increasing adoption even in more conservative markets, in financial institutions and government agencies, such as NASA.
-This chapter has as main objective to talk about Cassandra's body, its characteristics and its concepts.
+An important factor worth mentioning is its increasing adoption even in more conservative markets; in financial institutions and government agencies, such as NASA.
+This chapter’s main objective is to talk about Cassandra's body, its characteristics and its concepts.

 ## Definition

 Focusing a little more on the technical aspects of Cassandra, it is possible to highlight some points:

-* **Fault-tolerant**: the data is replicated to several nodes, so that if one node falls another one will be ready to replace it without _downtime_.
-This feature is thanks to its _masterless_ feature, which allows all nodes to have the same behavior, that is, at the same time that it writes it also reads information from the database.
+* **Fault-tolerant**: the data is replicated to several nodes, so that if one node falls another one will be ready to replace it without *downtime*.
+This feature is thanks to its *masterless* feature, which allows all nodes to have the same behavior, that is, at the same time that it writes it also reads information from the database.
 Each node exchanges information directly between them.
-This happens in continuous cycles, and each operation is done from a handshake, _handshake_, in pairs.
+This happens in continuous cycles, and each operation is done from a handshake, *handshake*, in pairs.
 So, if a cluster has four nodes (for example, imagine that the machine names are A, B, C and D), in the first cycle node A shares information with B and C with D, in the second cycle A with C, and D with B, and so on.
 It is from this handshake that the node will discover the locations of others, in addition to the information in the database itself.
 This communication protocol that Cassandra uses is Gossip.

 * **Decentralized**: avoiding an Achilles heel in an application is always a challenge, which becomes much greater when it comes to a distributed database.
 Data can be lost, the internet can be interrupted or even a database server can be physically destroyed, among other problems that can happen - which is why avoiding a point of failure is really important in applications.
 For Cassandra, this feature comes natively without making any major changes.

 * **Elastic**: a number of machines can grow or decrease linearly without any interruption in the application.
-Thus, on days with a high degree of processing, for example, the week of black friday new servers can be added and, with the end of this peak period, the information can return to the number of original nodes.
+Thus, on days with a high degree of processing, for example, the week of black friday, new servers can be added and, with the end of this peak period, the information can return to the number of original nodes.

 ## Hierarchy

 Since Cassandra is a NoSQL database of the column family type, it will follow the same hierarchy explained previously for this type of non-relational database.
-Above the column family, there is an item, which is _keyspace_, so that Cassandra's hierarchy will look like this:
+Above the column family, there is an item, which is *keyspace*, so that Cassandra's hierarchy will look like this:

 * Keyspace
 * Column Family